-33. The subproject site is located on a vacant land of existing landfill site at Marten about 8 km outside Shillong City.

-- 34. Works at the emergency landfill site under Tranche I commenced in March 2012 and expected to be completed in June 2015.
-The construction of garage cum workshop under Tranche II started in April 2013 and expected to be completed in June 2015; procurement of collection vehicles and machineries started in June 2012 and completed; procurement of bins, PP equipment has started in July 2014 and expected to be completed by March 2015. - 35.
-Civil works for the additional components under Tranche II are expected to commence in October 2015 and to be completed within 24 months.
-Procurement of additional solid waste management equipment and machinery will start in October 2015 and is expected to be completed within 12 months.
+- 33. The subproject site is located on a vacant land of existing landfill site at Marten about 8 km outside Shillong City. - 34.
+Works at the emergency landfill site under Tranche I commenced in March 2012 and expected to be further delayed as the contractor has fail to complete the work within the stipulated time i.e. upto October, 2015.
+The construction of garage cum workshop under Tranche II started in April 2013 and expected to be further delayed as the current contractor's work has been terminated due to poor execution of the work i; procurement of collection vehicles (for SMB areas) and machineries started in June 2012 and completed; procurement of bins (for SMB areas), PP equipment has started in July 2014 and was completed in 2015. - 35.
+Civil works for the additional components under Tranche II are expected to commence in December 2015 and to be completed within 24 months.
+Procurement of additional solid waste management equipment and machinery will start in December 2015 and is expected to be completed within 12 months. - 36.
+Construction of Compost Plant expected to start in March 2016 and completion of construction in 24 months in March 2018.